chandler767/JavaScript-Simple-Chat/README.md

+## info:

+This project is not maintained.
+See the latest version of this demo here: https://www.pubnub.com/demos/10-line-chat/

 # JavaScript Simple Chat

 This project is a demo showing how you can create a chat app in only 10 lines of code using PubNub's V4 JavaScript SDK.
 [View the Chat Code](https://github.com/chandler767/JavaScript-Simple-Chat/blob/master/chat.html).